miracle2k/python-multiprocessing/README.txt

 the current maintainers but all of the contributors to the original pyprocessing package listed `here <http://pyprocessing.berlios.de/doc/THANKS.html>`_

+The multiprocessing package monkey patches several aspects of the `threading` module to make it forward compatible with Python 2.6.
+The patches are non-intrusive and don't change existing functions.
+See `multiprocessing.patch` for detailed informations.

 Please refer to http://www.python.org/doc/2.6/library/multiprocessing.html for more information about the `multiprocessing` package.